raywenderlich/sc_perfect/For-Instructor/part5-persisting-models-with-storm.markdown

 }
 ```

-Next, I'll import PostgresStORM, and configure the database with the test user and database we set up earlier.
+Next, I'll import StORM and PostgresStORM, and configure the database with the test user and database we set up earlier.

 ```
+import StORM
 import PostgresStORM

 PostgresConnector.host = "localhost"